bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 So the quitessence, as we took it, is, that "type erasue" is not the end.
 We need kind of "type tunnel".
 So the object can pass thru lower abstraction levels, with a fitting facade for them.
 But when we get them back, we need to recover its ritcher interface or even its real type.
-Next time, we will digg deeper, and show a possible solution to problem.
+Next time, let us digg deeper.

 PS: We are no "Rust" experts.
 So we are curios, how this kind of pattern is solved there.
 As [we understand]: https://microsoft.github.io/rust-for-dotnet-devs/latest/language/custom-types/interfaces.html, "Rust" has no downcasting for "traits".
 Maybe the answer is simple "Rust programmer write better programs, so they do not run in this kind of quirx" ;-)